sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You sighed, and rolled your eyes, nodding your head back toward the rear of the lab.
 "She's in one of the exam rooms with Mettaton."

-You made to return to your work, and missed how she rised an eyebrow at you. "...good on Alphys for finally hiring an assistant.
+You made to return to your work, and missed how she rised an eyebrow at you, dispelling her spear. "...good on Alphys for finally hiring an assistant.
 Stars knows she needs one with everything she does for us.
 Hey, make sure she doesn't push herself too hard, alright?"

 "Yes ma'am," you replied simply, resuming your disassembly.

 You heard her walk past, and a door slide open and shut.

+You quietly tinkered away for a few minutes, trying to ignore the occasional muffled shouting from the exam room.
+Amazingly, despite the water damage to the frame, and minor surface rusting of the laptop's main board, none of the traces on the board seemed corroded.
+Perhaps this computer could be restored after all!

+You turned from the workbench to start checking through Alphys' cabinets, hoping you might find some isopropyl alcohol to start cleaning the individual components...

+Before the bang of the exam door slamming open had you jump and slam your head on the ceiling of the cabinet, causing you to swear.
+As you straightened, rubbing your head, you turned around to see what (likely who) made the noise.

+And paused when you saw the visitor, approaching you with purpose, their gaze laser-focused.

+She raised a hand, and another magic spear phased into existence within it.

+Her grin took on a shark-like quality.
+And the few words she spoke made you tremble.

+"*I know what you are.*"

+Your eyes went wide.
+You vaguely noticed Mettaton and Alphys rush out into the main room to try and call her to stop.
+But she continued to approach.

+And you stayed pressed against the bench, feet feeling glued to the ground as she reached you, fist grabbing into your shirt harshly and lifting you up, poised to attack.

+Trying to control your hyperventilating, you finally spoke. "...H-hi?
+Can I help you?"

+Her grin thinned down to a smirk.
+"Yes.
+You can.
+I am Captain Undyne of the Underground Royal Guard..."

+"...and *you* are human soul number six.
+I'll be taking that off your hands now."

+You felt the intent before the spear moved.

+And like instinct, a movement born of memory, you did the first thing you could think of.

+You pulled at the mana in your synthetic veins and *willed* yourself out of the way.

+The world blinked out and-

+You hit the ground on the opposite end of the main room, clutching your chest.
+For a moment you thought you saw purple hands and sharp claws, but another blink and you were looking at your own light brown/white hands.

+...Right, you had done this before.
+Before, in another life, as another person.

+...A person whose magic still surged through you.

+"How the--?!"
+Undyne whirled around, spotting you behind the other two monsters.
+Her spear was buried in the wood of the cabinet, causing it to splinter.
+"Get BACK here and DIE!"

 ---